Read the latest Covid-19 travel rules of Bangladesh. Stay updated with our latest news, according to a circular released by the CAAB.

 Can I travel to Bangladesh Now?

-All travelers from countries that have an advance visa are able to travel to Bangladesh today.
+All travelers from countries that have an advance visa and VISA ON ARRIVAL(VOA) are able to travel to Bangladesh today.
 Also, we have mentioned some of the facts that you must know.
 So, let’s get to the main section.

 The current entry requirements in Bangladesh.